 There are lots of castles to choose from in the historic Yorkshire Dales!

-Choose between the expansive ruins of Middleham Castle, Richmond Castle or explore the privately owned grounds of Bolton Castle.
+Choose between the expansive ruins of English Heritage owned Middleham Castle and Richmond Castle or explore the privately owned grounds of Bolton Castle.

 The best castles to visit with kids are Skipton Castle and Ripley Castle.